Era of Good Feelings: Post-war nationalism

 The Era of Good Feelings started in 1815 at the end of the War of 1812.
-Exultation replaced the bitter political divisions between Federalists and Republicans, the North and South, and the East Coast cities and settlers on the American frontier.
+Exultation replaced the bitter political divisions between Federalists and Democratic-Republicans, the North and South, and the East Coast cities and settlers on the American frontier.
 The political hostilities declined because the Federalist Party had largely dissolved after the fiasco of the Hartford Convention in 1814–15.
 As a party, Federalists "had collapsed as a national political force".
 The Democratic-Republican Party was nominally dominant, but in practice it was inactive at the national level and in most states.

 The era saw a trend toward national institutions that envisioned "a permanent federal role in the crucial arena of national development and national prosperity".
-Monroe's predecessor, President James Madison, and the Republican Party, had come to appreciate – through the crucible of war – the expediency of Federalist institutions and projects, and prepared to legislate them under the auspices of John C. Calhoun and Henry Clay's American System.
+President James Monroe's predecessor James Madison and the Democratic-Republican Party had come to appreciate – through the crucible of war – the expediency of Federalist institutions and projects, and prepared to legislate them under the auspices of John C. Calhoun and Henry Clay's American System.

-Madison announced this shift in policy with his Seventh Annual Message to Congress in December 1815, subsequently authorizing measures for a national bank and a protective tariff on manufactures.
-Vetoing the Bonus Bill on strict constructionist grounds, Madison nevertheless was determined, as had been his predecessor, Thomas Jefferson, to see internal improvements implemented with an amendment to the US Constitution.
-Writing to Monroe, in 1817, Madison declared that "there has never been a moment when such a proposition to the states was so likely to be approved".
+Madison announced this shift in policy with his State of the Union Address in December 1815, subsequently authorizing measures for a national bank and a protective tariff on manufactures.
+Vetoing the Bonus Bill on strict constructionist grounds, Madison nevertheless was determined, as had been his predecessor Thomas Jefferson, to see internal improvements implemented with an amendment to the US Constitution.
+Writing to Monroe in 1817, Madison declares "there has never been a moment when such a proposition to the states was so likely to be approved".
 The emergence of "new Republicans" – undismayed by mild nationalist policies – anticipated Monroe's "era of good feelings" and a general mood of optimism emerged with hopes for political reconciliation.

 Monroe's landslide victory against Federalist Rufus King in the 1816 presidential election was so widely predicted that voter turnout was low.
-A spirit of reconciliation between Republicans and Federalists was well underway when Monroe assumed office in March 1817.
+A spirit of reconciliation between Democratic-Republicans and Federalists was well underway when Monroe assumed office in March 1817.